Overview: Create a home theater setup

 What’s so critical about a home theater setup?

 A bigger screen is nice, but it’s the sound that really makes home theater shine.
 Unlike a standard TV, which provides sound through a built-in speaker or two, a home theater setup has several speakers (usually six) placed around the room.
 The system divides the soundtrack and sends different sounds to different speakers.
 So when James Bond is flirting with his latest girlfriend, the voices seem to come straight from the screen.
 When the bad guys open fire from the right, you hear it from the right.
 When a helicopter zooms over, you might duck as the roar seems to pass right over you and the subwoofer shakes the room.
 And this isn’t just for 007 wannabes.
 A simple conversation in a restaurant is more realistic as you hear the clink of silverware and the sound of waiters rushing all around you.
+Check out more of our favorite home theater design ideas.

 Choose a room for optimal sound